magicmark/LentilDI/README.md

 You can specify different types of dependencies in your `lentilDeps` declaration.

-Currently, Lentil understands 3 types of dependencies.
+Currently, Lentil understands 3 types of dependencies:

+* LentilDep.Provided
+* LentilDep.Regular
+* LentilDep.Lentil

 ### LentilDep.Provided
 For cases where you might have an externally instantiated class (e.g. a logger) that you want to be available in your modules.